 Picking out new fly fishing equipment should be a fun experience.
 Excellent gear is readily available for any species you might want to catch on a fly rod.
 So much gear in fact, that the task is sometimes daunting, especially to those just getting started or targeting a new species or fishery.
 And while it is hard to find any truly bad products from the major fly fishing manufacturers, it is definitely possible to get the wrong gear.
 Helping fly anglers filter through the options to choose a setup that is right for them is something we do in our shop on a daily basis.
 This guide is our attempt to provide the same service online.

 We hope the information below will help you make an informed choice when shopping for gear that will work best for what you want to do.
 If you need help along the way, please give us a call or fill out our contact form.
-If you already have a pretty good idea of what you want, you can browse our online store for individual items or view recommendations for complete outfits.
+If you are new to fly fishing, we recommend you read the "Gear" page of our "First Cast to First Fish" section before moving on to the information below.
+If you already have a pretty good idea of what you want, you can browse our online store for individual items.

 Living in central Florida, we have access to some of the best fishing available anywhere.
 We also have the opportunity to talk to the people manufacturing the gear that will eventually make it into your hands, and we get to try it out on the water.
 Within an easy drive, we can fish for redfish, speckled trout and black drum on the flats, snook and tarpon on mangrove shorelines, larger tarpon off the beach and in backcountry areas, largemouth bass, panfish, American and hickory shad, and nearshore species such as cobia, tripletail, large jacks and the occasional dorado.
 A single stop at a gas station and some cash for a cheap hotel will get us into bonefish, permit, and tarpon on the flats, snook on the beach and freshwater exotics such as peacock bass and Mayan cichlids.
 We haven’t tried every combination, but we know what works and can help you select gear that will do what you need.
 Our gear suggestions are based on equipment we fish ourselves and can recommend with confidence.